-Students who are working in a social service agency or whose employment with a social service agency will begin at least 30 days prior to the start of their field placement can request a field practicum at their place of employment by contacting the MSW Field Coordinator.
+Students who are working in a social service agency or whose employment with a social service agency will begin at least 30 days prior to the start of their practicum placement can request a practicum at their place of employment by contacting the MSW Practicum Coordinator.
 The student must also upload a job requisition in Tevera (https://mtsu.tevera.app/#/logon) for review.
-The employing agency must be agreeable to serving as the employee's field practicum site and willing to create learning experiences, provide field instruction, and comply with other field education requirements.
+The employing agency must be agreeable to serving as the employee's practicum site and willing to create learning experiences, provide practicum instruction, and comply with other practicum education requirements.
 The practicum assignment must be clearly educational, should afford the student learning experiences that contribute to their development as an advanced generalist social worker.
-The use of settings where the student is already an employee as a field practicum site may be permitted if the following conditions are met:
+The use of settings where the student is already an employee as a practicum site may be permitted if the following conditions are met:

-- 1. Assignments developed for the practicum must be educationally focused and meet the CSWE competencies for field education. - 2.
-The student's work supervisor should not serve as the Field Instructor. - 3.
-The agency must meet the same criteria as other field practicum agencies. - 4.
-The person designated as the Field Instructor must meet the same criteria as other Field Instructors (Supervisors). - 5.
-The Field Coordinator may make an agency visit. - 6.
-If the student is employed at a social service agency that is not yet an approved field practicum site, the student should notify the MSW Field Coordinator approximately four months prior to the anticipated internship start date to allow ample time for the agency to go through the agency approval process.
-Agencies must meet all the criteria outlined on pages 36-37.
+- 1. Assignments developed for the practicum must be educationally focused and meet the CSWE competencies for MSW practicum education. - 2.
+The agency must meet the same criteria as other practicum agencies. - 3.
+The person designated as the Practicum Instructor must meet the same criteria as other

+- Practicum Instructors (Supervisors). - 4.
+The Practicum Coordinator may make an agency visit. - 5.
+If the student is employed at a social service agency that is not yet an approved practicum site, the student should notify the MSW Practicum Coordinator at least four months prior to the anticipated internship start date to allow ample time for the agency to go through the agency approval process.
+Agencies must meet all the criteria outlined on pages 38-39.